Satellite

 The payload will comprise three instruments:

-2) Visible and Near InfraRed/Short Wave InfraRed (VNIR/SWIR)
+2) Visible and Near InfraRed/Short Wave InfraRed instrument (VNIR/SWIR)

-Developed by ISRO, this instrument will contain six visible cameras for identifying crop patterns and growth status.
+Developed by ISRO, the VNIR/SWIR instrument contains six visible cameras for identifying crop patterns and growth status.
 For example, amounts of vegetation and its growth status will be visible in each pixel.

 The VNIR/SWIR instrument will operate in pushbroom mode, building up images line by line in the satellite’s direction of motion.
 The +34° field of view is obtained by three visible cameras and three SWIR cameras.